Frequently Asked Questions

 What’s the difference between a Line, Extension, and Phone Number?

 A line can be best explained as the ability to have an active phone call.
-With 5 lines you can have up to 5 people on the phone at the same time.
+With 5 lines you can have up to 5 people on the phone (with outside callers) at the same time.
+Internal (extension to extension) calls are unlimited.

 An extension is simply a phone or other telecom device on your system such as a FAX machine or a virtual extension (calls forwarded to an external number, such as a cellular phone) .